Difference Between Autobiography And Biography

 • Contextualization within historical and social settings: Biographers place the subject's life within its broader historical and social context, providing a deeper understanding of their experiences.

-• Multiple sources of information: Biographers utilize a variety of sources to ensure accuracy and depth, including interviews, documents, and other archival materials.
+• Multiple sources of information: Biographers put to use a variety of sources to ensure accuracy and depth, including interviews, documents, and other archival materials.

 Examples of Notable Biographies: